Harpo3/archsimian/README.md

 <b>It creates refined playlists using existing data from your MediaMonkey database file.</b>

 The playlist improvement concept is this: the play history in the MM database can be used to compute a user’s average listening time per day.
 By also calculating the number of rated tracks, along with the ratings and playing times for each, it can be determined how frequently a song should be added for a repeat play onto the playlist, and whether a specific artist should be added for the next track.
-While MM4 already has a smart playlist feature for “days since last played” by rating, it does not do so with a high degree of specialization for variety, such as the arrangement of tracks within the list, and next artist added.
+While MM4 already has a smart playlist feature for “days since last played” by rating, it does not do so with a high degree of specialization for variety, such as the arrangement of tracks within the list (next artist added).

 <b>(TL;DR) Quickstart:</b>